Tooth Extraction in Our Office

 - Straws and Smoking: Do not use straws (or tobacco products) for several days following the surgery, as this will dislodge the clot, resulting in a very painful condition called “dry socket.”

 - Pain: As the anesthesia wears off, you may experience soreness for a few days.
 Patients are typically able to manage the pain adequately with over the counter pain medications such as Ibuprofen.
 Any necessary prescription medicines will be discussed prior to your surgery.

 - *Note: Specific tooth extraction home care instructions will be given prior to surgery, and we are here to answer any additional questions you have.

-If you’ve been told you need an extraction, you’re not alone – in fact, most people will have a tooth extracted at some point during their life.
-Drs.
-O'Shell, Vuu, Dauterive, Quirk and Garza are here to provide you with the best care possible – offering a safe, seamless experience – please call us at Houston Office Phone Number (713) 784-4200 with any questions.
+If you’ve been told you need an extraction, you’re not alone — in fact, most people will have a tooth extracted at some point during their life.
+Our surgical teams are here to provide you with the best care possible — offering a safe, seamless experience — please call us at the location that is most convenient to you.